eigenbahr/ILATM1B-reader/README.md

 #### Configure MATLAB

-Add the reader path: either edit the Matlab start-up script, or use the function addpath at the Matlab command line.
+Add the reader path: either edit the Matlab start-up script, or use the function `addpath` at the Matlab command line.
+E.g., if the package was extracted to `/home/users/janedoe/ILATM1B-reader`, then at the MATLAB command line we would run:

+    >> addpath /home/users/janedoe/ILATM1B-reader

 #### Verify Install

 At the MATLAB command prompt:

+    >> help ilatm1b

+This will show the contents of the MATLAB package, and these commands will show help on the two functions provided in the package:

-    >> help readILATM1B
+    >> help ilatm1b.read
-    >> help test_readILATM1B
+    >> help ilatm1b.test_read

-Both commands should show help documentation about the functions.
+If these commands are unable to find the ilatm1b package, check your installation directory and the MATLAB `path` directory.

 ### Reading ILATM1B data